Reading time: 7 minutes

+With modern AI technologies, such strategic processes can now be taken to an entire new level.
 The world’s largest and most influential financial investors have established joint ventures with leading AI companies to roll out their technologies across their investment portfolios.
 Artificial intelligence is intended to provide additional revenue growth and improved competitiveness for portfolio companies, some of which are medium-sized enterprises across various industries.
 Investors expect high returns.
 This demonstrates: those who do not engage with new technologies in a timely manner today will fall behind in the competition.

-Idea: AI-powered strategy processes – faster, better, scalable
+AI-supported strategy processes – faster, better, scalable

 How quickly and how significantly must a company change strategically to remain competitive tomorrow?
 A contemporary strategy process helps find answers to such questions.
 Given high levels of uncertainty and increasingly scarce resources, strategies and underlying planning assumptions must be constantly reviewed today to succeed in hyper-competition.
 In practice, however, strategy processes are often slow, costly, and fragmented—or they are missing entirely.
 Important changes are recognized too late, and necessary strategic adjustments are delayed.